theBrianCui/CSC-143-Notes/11.20/src/README.md

  3. Pray, that the base case works, and the recursive case combines solutions

-What happens when we try recursion on graphs?
+What happens when we try *tree recursion* on graphs?

+See: DirectedGraphNodeTest.java